 Her professional background ranges from the National MS Society to The Denver Post where she’s spent 10+ years focused on community & corporate relations, event management and corporate responsibility.
 Elizabeth’s strengths will be easily identifiable as an influencer and relationship builder when you meet her.
 Elizabeth is thrilled to be a part of the amazing Leadership Foundation team and looks forward to welcoming new alumni to the network each year.

-VJ is a program manager for the Denver Metro Chamber Leadership Foundation and primarily works on Impact Denver and the Colorado Leadership Alliance.
-In addition, VJ works closely with the Leadership Foundation’s Inclusivity and Diversity Committee.
+VJ is a program manager for the Denver Metro Chamber Leadership Foundation and oversees Impact Denver and works closely with the Colorado Leadership Alliance.
+In addition, VJ supports the Leadership Foundation’s initiatives around Inclusivity and Diversity.
 A proud Daniels Fund scholar alum, he received a bachelor’s degree in Africana Studies from Davidson College in Davidson, North Carolina.
-Throughout both his collegiate and professional career, VJ has engaged with leadership programing at different levels, most recently as a fellow with El Pomar Foundation.
+Throughout his professional career, VJ has engaged with leadership programming at different levels, most recently as a fellow with El Pomar Foundation.
+In addition, he serves as a board member for the Civic Canopy, a member of the Colorado Academy Alumni Board, and alumni of the Chinook Fund’s Giving Project.
 He’s an avid foodie, hiker and all about the local sports teams.
-As a native, he believes wholeheartedly in cultivating a healthy civic community in order to make Denver the best place to live.
+As a native, he believes wholeheartedly in cultivating a healthy civic community to make Denver the best place to live.

 Programs and Events Specialist